OneManOffice: Backpack

 OneManOffice: Free Office Suites

-continuing series on free or low-cost tools for the one person office
+A continuing series on free or low-cost tools for the one person office.

 Office suites – not physical offices, but stuff like word processing, spreadsheets, presentation software, etc. – are necessary for conducting business.
 Microsoft Office dominates this field, but can be expensive ($150 for the most basic package, $400 or more in other incarnations).
 Fortunately, there are some excellent free alternatives.